Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 You’ll also need to answer a series of questions about your recent trading activity and investment knowledge so that eToro can determine your experience level.
-You’ll then need to outline your trading strategy, including your risk appetite and financial goals.
+Next, you’ll have to outline your trading strategy including your risk appetite and financial goals.

-Finally, you’ll have to verify your phone number and provide a copy of your passport or ID card, and a utility bill or bank statement, in order to verify your identity.
+Lastly, you’ll be asked to verify your phone number and provide a copy of your passport or ID card, along with a utility bill or bank statement, to verify your identity.

 It can take up to 3 business days for your account to be verified.

 Once you’ve been verified, you can deposit funds and start trading.
 With the free account, investors in Ireland can access many of the regular eToro features like CopyTrading, virtual trading and TipRanks expert stock analysis.